auth0/jwt-decode/README.md

-**jwt-decode** is a small browser library that helps decoding JWTs token which are Base64Url encoded.
+## **jwt-decode** is a small browser library that helps decoding JWTs token which are Base64Url encoded.

 **IMPORTANT:** This library doesn't validate the token, any well formed JWT can be decoded.
 You should validate the token in your server-side logic by using something like [express-jwt](https://github.com/auth0/express-jwt), [koa-jwt](https://github.com/stiang/koa-jwt), [Owin Bearer JWT](https://github.com/michaelnoonan/Auth0-Owin-JwtBearerAuthentication), etc.

+---

+**Warning: When upgrading from version `2` to `3`, there's a potentially breaking change**

+If you've previously imported the library as `import * as jwt_decode from 'jwt-decode'`, you'll have to change your import to `import jwt_decode from 'jwt-decode';`.

+---

 ## Installation